J. Ivy: The Poet Who Sat by the Door

-The Poet Who Sat By The Door is the sixth album of American poet, spoken word artist, actor and songwriter J. Ivy.
+The Poet Who Sat by the Door is the sixth album of American poet, spoken word artist, actor and songwriter J. Ivy.
 It was released on September 30, 2022, by Word & Soul, LLC.
 The album won a Grammy in the category of Best Spoken Word Poetry Album in 2023.
-The album features collaborations with artists such as multi-award winning singer and songwriter John Legend, rapper Slick Rick The Ruler, PJ Morton, Ledisi, Sir the Baptist, Deon Cole, singer-songwriter and co-executive producer Tarrey Torae, BJ the Chicago Kid, Ursula Rucker, Omari Hardwick, Yaw, Musiq Soulchild, Sunni Patterson, Verse, and Abiodun Oyewole.
-Ivy made The Poet Who Sat By The Door to promote his art form of poetry and the spoken word.
+The album features collaborations with artists such as John Legend, Slick Rick the Ruler, PJ Morton, Ledisi, Sir the Baptist, Deon Cole, singer-songwriter and co-executive producer Tarrey Torae, BJ the Chicago Kid, Ursula Rucker, Omari Hardwick, Yaw, Musiq Soulchild, Sunni Patterson, Verse, and Abiodun Oyewole.
+Ivy made The Poet Who Sat by the Door to promote his art form of poetry and spoken word.
 The album's music and messages include recurring themes of endurance, love, passion, oppression, inspiration, faith and healing.

-In an studio interview on WGN Channel 9's live morning show, Daytime Chicago, Ivy explains how he recorded The Poet Who Sat By The Door in two months after spending two years working on Emmy nominated Netflix documentary jeen-yuhs: A Kanye West Trilogy, and while leading the push for the new Best Spoken Word Poetry Album category with the Recording Academy.
+In a studio interview on WGN Channel 9's live morning show, Daytime Chicago, Ivy explains how he recorded The Poet Who Sat by the Door in two months after spending two years working on the Netflix documentary jeen-yuhs: A Kanye West Trilogy, and while leading the push for the new Best Spoken Word Poetry Album category with the Recording Academy.
 Ivy also tells the story of how he gave John Stephens (a.k.a.
 John Legend) his stage name.